Conductivity and thermoelectric coefficients of doped SrTiO$_3$ at high temperatures: Introduction

-In the present Letter we reconsider theoretically the issue of electric conductivity and thermoelectric response in a non-degenerate electron gas, interacting with soft transverse optical phonons.
+In the present paper we reconsider theoretically the issue of electric conductivity and thermoelectric response in a non-degenerate electron gas, interacting with soft transverse optical (TO) phonons.
 These type of phonons exist in STO due to its proximity to ferroelectric transition~\cite{YamadaShirane,review1,review2,Behnia2020}.
 Scattering of non-degenerate electrons due to bi-quadratic coupling to transverse optical phonons was considered in somewhat different context in Refs.~\cite{Levanyuk1,Levanyuk2}; see also older experiments~\cite{old1,old2}.
+Recent paper~\cite{Yudson21} provided another approach to kinetic properties based upon the idea of dominant role of electron scattering on two TO phonons; we will compare our results with those of Ref.~\cite{Yudson21} in the final part of the paper.

 We use kinetic equation approach in the form close to the one discussed in Ref.~\cite{Theory} and express both resistivity $R(T)$ and Seebeck coefficient $\mathcal{S}(T)$ in terms of the energy-dependence transport scattering time $\tau(E,T)$.
 We emphasize that the energy-dependence of $\tau(E,T)$ is not weak, and this is the reason why simple proportionality relation~\cite{Behnia2020} between Seebeck coefficient $\mathcal{S}(T)$ and thermodynamic entropy per electron $S(T)$ is not valid actually.
 Indeed, $\mathcal{S}(T) = \frac{k_B}{e} S(T)$ follows once $\tau(E,T)$ can be replaced by energy-independent $\tau(T)$, as we will show below.